ROSEN, A GLOBALLY RESPECTED LAW FIRM, Encourages United Natural Foods, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – UNFI

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of United Natural Foods, Inc. (NYSE: UNFI) between March 10, 2021 and March 7, 2023, both dates inclusive (the “Class Period”), of the important May 19, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of United Natural Foods, Inc. UNFI between March 10, 2021 and March 7, 2023, both dates inclusive (the "Class Period"), of the important May 19, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased United Natural Foods securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.